High Performer Mistakes: Top 5 Avoidable

 5 High Performer Mistakes that Are Avoidable

 Your high performers are your most valuable asset and should be a major component of your talent management strategy and competitive advantage.
-Do not risk losing your best employees by making the following most common high performer mistakes from our leadership simulation assessment:
+Do not risk losing your best employees by making the most common high performer mistakes.
+From our leadership simulation assessment data, here are five of the most common — and preventable — errors.

-2. Assuming Top Talent Will Continue to Succeed in More Challenging Roles
+2. Assuming Past Performance Predicts Future Success in More Challenging Roles

 The Bottom Line